swiss-ai-center/core-engine/docs/tutorials/implement-service.md

 ========================= 5 passed in 29.12s =========================
 ```

-In order to test the [Service](../reference/service.md), you need to have a running engine.
-To do so, follow the instructions in the [Engine](/swiss-ai-center/reference/engine/#start-the-service-locally-with-minikube-and-the-docker-image-hosted-on-github) reference.
+In order to test the [Service](../reference/service.md), you need to have a running Core Engine.
+To do so, follow the instructions in the [Core Engine](/swiss-ai-center/reference/core-engine/#start-the-service-locally-with-minikube-and-the-docker-image-hosted-on-github) reference.

-Once the engine is running, you can start the [Service](../reference/service.md) by running the following command:
+Once the Core Engine is running, you can start the [Service](../reference/service.md) by running the following command:

 ```bash
 uvicorn main:app --reload --host localhost --port 8001 # (1)!
 ```

-1. The port must be the same as the one defined in the `.env` file and different from the one used by the engine.
+1. The port must be the same as the one defined in the `.env` file and different from the one used by the Core Engine.

 The output should be similar to the following: